promregator/promregator/docs/upgradev1.md

 ## Change to the OpenMetrics Format 1.0.0

 With [version 0.10.0](https://github.com/prometheus/client_java/blob/eb4e694b00024043f948e407510f516dea58cbc7/simpleclient_common/src/main/java/io/prometheus/client/exporter/common/TextFormat.java#L70) Prometheus' simpleclient only supports generating metricsets, which comply to the [OpenMetrics Format 1.0.0](https://github.com/OpenObservability/OpenMetrics/blob/1386544931307dff279688f332890c31b6c5de36/specification/OpenMetrics.md).
 This implies that Promregator cannot generate pure [Text 0.0.4 Exposition Format](https://github.com/prometheus/docs/blob/4874c371ee439b11babc13ff88ae9747e19dbd8f/content/docs/instrumenting/exposition_formats.md) responses anymore.
-If queried by a caller (e.g. Prometheus) for returning Text 0.0.4 Exposition Format responses, a 401 Bad Request response will be issued.
+If queried by a caller (e.g. Prometheus) for returning Text 0.0.4 Exposition Format responses, a `400 Bad Request` response will be issued.

 That is why that you must make sure that you use Prometheus [2.5.0](https://github.com/prometheus/prometheus/blob/main/CHANGELOG.md#250--2018-11-06) or higher for scraping with Promregator.
 Due to some bugs in early Prometheus versions, it is recommended to upgrade Prometheus to version [2.34.0](https://github.com/prometheus/prometheus/blob/64842f137e1ae6e041e12a2707d99d6da4ba885b/CHANGELOG.md#2340--2022-03-15) or higher.

-*Note*: This does not also mean that all targets from where Promregator is scraping data have to support the OpenMetrics format as well!
-Promregator will pass through all metricsets - also if the scraped target uses the Text 0.0.04 Exposition Format - verbatim.
+*Note*: This does not also mean that all targets (from where Promregator is scraping data) have to support the OpenMetrics format as well!
+Promregator will pass through all metricsets - also if the scraped target uses the Text 0.0.4 Exposition Format - verbatim.

-*Note*: Also Promregator's own metrics will be exposed to Prometheus using the OpenMetrics Format 1.0.0.
+*Note*: Also Promregator's own metrics will be exposed to Prometheus using the OpenMetrics Format 1.0.0 only.